kmalinich/dieslg8/README.md

   * Sweeps all 4 gauges, not just speedo and tach
 * Clear DTCs on KL30
   * Once the parts are replaced on my test mule, I'll be removing the glow plug and MAF related codes (see table below)
+* Consumption/oil gauge hijack
+  * Shows coolant temp on consumption/oil gauge
+  * Really not useful on oil-temp-gauge equipped cars
+  * Reference table below
 * Fuel gauge hijack
-  * When making 15psi+ boost (above ambient pressure), the fuel gauge becomes a boost gauge
+  * When throttle is above 49%, the fuel gauge becomes a boost gauge
   * Reference table below

 ## DTCs cleared
 Group | DTC | Description